 - NO EVIL ALIGNMENTS WITHIN THE PARTY!
-This may change as the game progresses through cursed items, magical spells, or alignment slips, but no character is allowed to begin with an evil alignment.
+As mentioned under General House Rules , this may change as the game progresses via cursed items, magical spells, or alignment slips, but no character is allowed to begin with an evil alignment.

 - All characters need at least a short back story.
 I realize that it is a limited area where the characters originate, but a short back story of some childhood adventure on the island which lead the character to their chosen class, a dream of some magical battle, or even a background of their family not only adds depth to the character and to the party, but gives the GM possible side treks and adventure/encounter options.
 The back story can be just a paragraph long; it doesn’t have to be a novel, though the longer, the better.

 - There is no gunpowder in my fantasy world (yet), so the gunslinger class is not allowed.
 Considering the starting point for the characters, the inquisitor, summoner, and witch classes are questionable as well, although an explanation/discussion would be the final deciding factor on allowing these classes.
 Also, 3rd party classes are not allowed as player characters.
 (This does not mean the players will not meet these classes as allies or enemies throughout their adventuring).